wp-plugins/redirect-after-comment-per-page/readme.txt

 == Description ==

 The "Redirect After Comment Per Page" plugin will redirect automatically the commenter to a specific page after they validate a comment on your blog.
 Each page can have a different redirection.

+Useful to engage visitors during a product launch for example.

 * More info on : http://www.anyideas.net/redirect-after-comment-per-page-wordpress-plugin/
 * Plus d'info sur : http://www.anyideas.net/redirect-after-comment-per-page-wordpress-plugin-francais/